Walcha, New South Wales: History

 A "wool" road to Port Macquarie (the Oxley Highway) was under construction in 1842 for the transportation of wool from New England to the coast.
 Walcha Post Office opened on 1 July 1850.
 The mail arrived from Macdonald River (now Bendemeer).
 Walcha was gazetted as a village site in 1852, when town allotments were sold, with annual sales following.
 At that time there was a blacksmith's shop, a general store and a flour mill.
-A Roman Catholic chapel was erected in 1854, a police station and the first Presbyterian church was built in 1857 and the Walcha National School in 1859.
+A Roman Catholic chapel was erected in 1854, a police station and the first Presbyterian church was built in 1857 and the Walcha Central School in 1859.

 In 1861 the population was recorded at 355 and the Anglican church was built in 1862 of stone taken from the demolished homestead, 'Villa Walcha', erected on the Wolka run in the 1840s.
 The old church has fine stained-glass windows which bear tribute to some of the town's pioneers.

 The population dropped in the 1860s but the town soon began to grow for two reasons: firstly, red cedar getters were active in the area's rainforests by about 1870.
 Gold was discovered near Walcha in the 1870s at Glen Morrison, Tia, The Cells River and Nowendoc.
 Antimony, copper, graphite, manganese, silver and high quality slate was also mined in the district.

 On 5 April 1878 Walcha was proclaimed a town, when it was gazetted, the boundaries defined and a courthouse was built.
-A rail link to Sydney and Uralla opened at Walcha Road in 1882.
+A rail link to Sydney, Tamworth, Woolbrook and Uralla opened at Walcha Road in 1882.
 The town became a municipality in 1889.
 On 19 March 1890 the Walcha Pastoral & Agricultural Association was formed.
 This annual show has excellent exhibits of livestock, produce, vegetables, flowers, wool and handicrafts.
 Walcha Cottage Hospital founded in 1890 and was situated on the southern hill in South Street.
 The Shire of Apsley was constituted by proclamation on 7 March 1906.
 It is in the counties of Vernon, Hawes, and Inglis and comprises about 60 parishes.
 The area is 1605590 acre.
 The Shire of Walcha was constituted by the Union of the Municipality and the Shire of Apsley as from on 1 June 1955.

-Other district villages are: Niangala, Nowendoc and part of Woolbrook with settlements at Brackendale, Glen Morrison, Ingalba, Tia and Yarrowitch.
+Other district villages are: Niangala, Nowendoc, Woolbrook, Brackendale, Glen Morrison, Ingalba, Tia and Yarrowitch.

 History was made at Walcha in 1950 when a Tiger Moth was the first aircraft used to spread superphosphate by air in Australia.
 The "super" was dropped on Mirani and other landholders soon followed suit to greatly increase the livestock carrying capacity of the district.